I’ve been doing bulletproof coffee basically for the whole time since I started, more than 10 years ago.

 I actually made it a rule of thumb that the proper amount of butter in BP coffee should be approximately the same as what you’d otherwise spread on your bread ;)

-And when the numbers came back I got a shock!
-My LDL-C (abusively called “bad cholesterol”) level went through the roof compared to 5 years ago!
+But when the numbers came back I got a shock!
+My #LDL-C (abusively called “bad cholesterol”) level went through the roof compared to 5 years ago!

-I first brushed those results off because my LDL-H (abusively called “good cholesterol”) was also elevated and my triglycerides (TG) were low… which is pretty common when doing keto with relatively low body fat.
-They call it LMHR : Lean Mass Hyper Responders.
-There is research underway on this phenomenon and it’s difficult to have a definite answer, at this time, about whether this profile is harmless or undesirable in the context of keto.
+I first brushed those results off because my #LDL-H (abusively called “good cholesterol”) was also elevated and my #triglycerides (TG) were low… which is pretty common when doing keto with relatively low body fat.
+They call it #LMHR : Lean Mass Hyper Responders.
+There is research underway on this phenomenon and it’s difficult to have a definitive answer, at this time, about whether this profile is harmless or undesirable in the context of keto.

-Then I started pulling out my historic bloodwork data and put it into excel for the first time in my life so I could maybe see some trends (something no doctor I ever saw was ever interested in).
-I did actually find LDL-C tests I got done in 2018 and 2007 (not more :/).
-I’m not sure I should publish my exact numbers here, but here’s the gist of it:
+Then, I started pulling out my historic bloodwork data and put it into excel for the first time in my life so I could maybe see some trends (something no doctor I ever saw was ever interested in).
+I did actually find LDL-C tests I got done in 2018 and 2007.
+Unfortunately I didn’t do any more than that in the last 50 years… I’m not sure I should publish my exact numbers here, but here’s the gist of it:

 - In 2007 (way before I started BP coffee or keto) I was totally normal, even in the lower “normal range”